eclipse-volttron/eclipse-volttron.github.io/content/ABOUT/About.md

 The technology’s adaptability has significantly expanded its promise.
 Users are applying the platform in novel ways not originally envisioned.

-Eclipse VOLTTRON is open source and publicly available from [GitHub](https://github.com/eclipse-volttron), and its ongoing development benefits from a highly collaborative approach among advocates, including PNNL, the U.S. Department of Energy, the Eclipse Foundation, and an active and passionate nationwide community of users.
+Eclipse VOLTTRON™ is open source and publicly available from [GitHub](https://github.com/eclipse-volttron), and its ongoing development benefits from a highly collaborative approach among advocates, including PNNL, the U.S. Department of Energy, the Eclipse Foundation, and an active and passionate nationwide community of users.

-The following articles provide examples of Eclipse VOLTTRON’s capabilities and accomplishments:
+The following articles provide examples of Eclipse VOLTTRON™’s capabilities and accomplishments:

 - [Buildings, the Grid, and an Electric Future (2023)](https://www.pnnl.gov/publications/buildings-grid-and-electric-future)
 - [PNNL Helps Build Connected Communities (2021)](https://www.pnnl.gov/news-media/pnnl-helps-build-connected-communities)